Thaumistry: In Charm's Way is an all-new comedy text adventure from award-winning Infocom and Legend Entertainment author Bob Bates.

 To buy the game as a direct download from this site, just click on the “Buy Now” button below.
 Or if you prefer to add it to your Steam account, click the “Buy on Steam” button.
 You can also download the game’s CyberFeelies™ for free by scrolling further down this page.

-Buy the game Thaumistry: In Charm's Way right now on PayPal
+Buy the game Thaumistry: In Charm’s Way right now using a credit card or via PayPal

 (Windows, OSX and Linux)